Posted by: admin in: Litterature

 What books or authors have you read recently?

-If there is one…what is your favorite book?
+If there is one… what is your favourite book?
 For what reasons?

 How do you consider Internet as an author?